Gold Cup final: Mexico national team shows once again why it's the King of Concacaf | Goal.com

 The style was on display in all its glory and with all its flaws Sunday night.
 The first half was even, with the United States able to take advantage of several transitions.
 Jozy Altidore missed a glorious chance to give the Americans the lead heading into the halftime break, the lowlight of a 30 minutes in which the U.S. came out and played some of its best football of the tournament.

+"I told the players that there was no doubt that what got us closer to the title was imposing our style of play," Martino said.
+"When you win, few people remember that the team wasn't able to implement its style.
+With what we did in the second half, we've won putting in our idea, having courage and in a final these and some individual high points ... are elements to have in mind."

-It's worth remembering that the United States was the reigning champion of this competition.
+It's worth having in mind as well that the United States was the reigning champion of this competition.
 It's also worth highlighting the fact that the United States pushed Mexico, with El Tri able to win by only the slightest margin.
 It was a good final, worthy of being the deciding game in a tournament that has been full of surprises - one of which being the sheer number of surprise results we saw.

 In the end, though, it was the two regional giants battling it out once again.
 In the end, Mexico showed once again that it's the King of Concacaf.